SamGijsen/ELM/README.md

 **Authors:** Sam Gijsen, Kerstin Ritter

-This repository provides pretrained models from the paper "EEG-Language Pretraining for Highly Label-Efficient Clinical Phenotyping".
+This repository provides pretrained models from the ICML 2025 paper "EEG-Language Pretraining for Highly Label-Efficient Clinical Phenotyping".

 **Note:** The complete code will be made available here within the next two weeks.